dongzhang89/SR-SS/README.md

 ```

 ## Contact
-If you have any questions, don't hesitate to contact Dong Zhang: dongzhang@njust.edu.cn.
+If you have any questions, don't hesitate to contact: dongzhang@njust.edu.cn.

 ## Installation Instructions